ntibreymaximus/adakings_frontend/README.md

-# Adakings Frontend React App - Smart Deployment System
+# ADARESMANSYS - Smart Deployment System

 ## Overview

-This is the Adakings Frontend React Application with a comprehensive **npm-based smart deployment system** that maintains independent version sequences for feature, development, and production branches.
+This is the ADARESMANSYS React Application with a comprehensive **npm-based smart deployment system** that maintains independent version sequences for feature, development, and production branches.

 ## 🚀 Current Version Status